PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

 There's a lot of ways of handling military, and we haven't even covered crossbow weilding marksdwarves, multiple weapons, archery targets, or any of that stuff.
-For now, go and build your military and come back for the next tutorial where we'll round out your Dwarf Fortress lesson with some final touches!
+For now, go and build your military and come back for `the next and final chapter <chapter09>` where we'll round out your lesson with some final touches!